Back to Media

 1. Start With What's Wrong

-Sometimes the easiest way to find purpose is to notice what bothers you.
 What problems do you see that you can't ignore?
-What injustices make you angry?
+What injustices make you genuinely angry?
 What needs do you notice that aren't being met?
+What changes in the world — even small ones — do you actually care about?

 2. Look Back Before Looking Forward